EugenEistrach/tanstack-mock-server-fn/README.md

 # tanstack-mock-server-fn

 A lightweight utility for mocking server functions in your stories and tests.
+Designed to work seamlessly with ESM modules and maintain proper scoping of your mock implementations.

 ## Installation